 If so, the Licensed Insolvency Trustee will oversee the bankruptcy process for you.
 They set up a trust and oversee the sale of any assets that don’t qualify for an exemption.
 The proceeds will be used to pay your creditors.
 Once all your assets are sold, the remaining balances.

-Essentially, the LIT is both the gatekeeper and the overseer to your filing.
+Essentially, the LIT is both the gatekeeper and the overseer of your filing.
 If you’re thinking of filing, then your first step is to find and contact a Licensed Insolvency Trustee.

 Understanding bankruptcy eligibility requirements